-- Executive team receives the data, speculates on what employees mean by the feedback, and come up with their
+- Executive team receives the data, speculates on what employees mean by the feedback, and come up with their own solutions.

 In the example above, a decision was made to “train” managers on teamwork and conflict management, assuming this would address employee concerns.
 But employees were never asked about their specific concerns regarding teamwork, and managers were not held accountable for teaching and applying what they learned with their teams.
 The efforts did not go deep enough into the organization to address the real concerns.